mduna/mduna.github.io/qa.md

 - Non-English languages spoken by provider
 - Provider website address
 - Accessibility for people with physical disabilitie

+### What is in the provider directory?
+#### Instroduction Section
+Provide a list of plan' network providers.
+Describe how enrollees should use this directory.

 **Data Items for Provider Directory**